Two catalytic converters thefts arrested

 COLLEGE STATION, Texas — College Station police officers have arrested two men for allegedly stealing catalytic converters.
 Cody Mason, 19, of Arcola and 17-year-old John Fomba of Houston, Texas were taken to the Brazos County Jail.

+Officers said they questioned Fomba, who allegedly said he was searching for his missing headphones.
+Officers said they smelled raw marijuana coming from Fomba's and Mason's vehicle.
+Upon a search of their vehicle, police said they found two catalytic converters, tools to remove catalytic converters and marijuana.
+One of the converters found had been removed from a resident's SUV at the scene, according to police.

-While searching the men, police said they found two catalytic converters, tools to remove catalytic converters and marijuana.
-One of the converters found had been removed from a resident's SUV, according to police.
+Officers said they questioned Fomba, who allegedly said he was searching for his missing headphones.
+Officers said they smelled raw marijuana coming from Fomba's and Mason's vehicle.
+Upon a search of their vehicle, police said they found two catalytic converters, tools to remove catalytic converters and marijuana.
+One of the converters found had been removed from a resident's SUV at the scene, according to police.

-Both Mason and Fomba were arrested for 2 counts of felony theft and misdemeanor marijuana possession.
+Both Mason and Fomba were arrested for two counts of felony theft and misdemeanor marijuana possession.